 Sound sleep is known to be difficult to accomplish for many back pain sufferers.
 In fact, we receive dozens of questions each month related to sleeping with back and spine problems.
 We understand the necessity of good sleep and hope that this new guide will help facilitate more satisfying rest time for many of our readers.

 This dialog examines the reasons why relaxing sleep is difficult for some patients to achieve.
-We will also take a look at the variety of possible sleep positions and help patients to determine the ideal fit for their specific needs.
+We will also take a look at the variety of possible sleep positions for back pain and help patients to determine the ideal fit for their specific needs.
 Finally, we will address some of the variables that figure into the sleep equation, including mattress and pillow choices, especially as they relate to the chosen sleep position.

 Finding comfort when sleeping is one of the major hurdles faced by a great number of back pain victims.
 Some patients are lucky to enjoy restful sleep and relaxing reclining in bed.
 Other patients are not so fortunate.
 In fact, some actually suffer their worst pain while trying to unwind, refresh and get some needed sleep.